Table of Contents

 Name: User

-Description: A user who will list the recipes.
+Description: A user who can list recipes only.

-, locate the user you would like to assign a role to, and select Edit
+Find the user you want to assign a role to, then select Edit.

 export const roles = {